 On August 21, 2019, the Ministry of Education released the Health and Physical Education (HPE) Curriculum for Grades 1-8.
 School boards are required to implement the curriculum for the 2019-20 school year.

-At the TDSB we fully support the revised HPE curriculum.
-We are committed to the success and safety of every student and it is important that what we teach is current, relevant and age-appropriate so that students have the best possible information to make informed decisions about their health and well-being.
-It is also important that the curriculum is inclusive of our diverse student population and reflective of the Board’s longstanding commitment to equity and inclusion.
+The TDSB is committed to the success and safety of every student and it is important that what we teach in our schools is current, relevant and age-appropriate.
+Our goal is to provide students with the best possible information to make informed decisions about their health and well-being, while ensuring that the curriculum we teach is inclusive of our diverse student population and reflective of the Board’s longstanding commitment to equity and inclusion.

 The Health and Physical Education curriculum continues to emphasize the importance of physical and health literacy for students, with an additional learning strand devoted to social-emotional learning skills.
 Safety, including physical and emotional safety, is a major theme throughout the curriculum as well.
 Students will learn about current issues such as cannabis, prescription and non-prescription drugs, signs and symptoms of concussions, cyber safety including bullying prevention and digital privacy as well as reducing the stigmatization of mental health.